mkrul/pet-registry/documentation.md

 - Maintain visual hierarchy with lighter colors for disabled states
 - Apply consistent disabled styling to all form buttons, including primary actions
 - Use lighter color variants for disabled primary buttons to maintain visual hierarchy

+## Component Updates
+- BreedSearch component updated to properly handle required and disabled states
+- Fixed type safety issues with breed selection handling

+## New Learnings
+- Always ensure component props are properly typed and defaulted
+- Use proper type assertions for synthetic events when working with Material-UI components